Staffordshire Bull Terrier Age in Human Years (Age Chart)

 Life stages of a Staffordshire Bull Terrier at a glance

-Understanding life stages helps owners interpret age charts and calculators correctly.
+Understanding life stages helps owners interpret age charts correctly and decide when to use a detailed calculator for personalized estimates.
+If you’d like a complete overview of the breed’s temperament, history, and characteristics, read our detailed Staffordshire Bull Terrier breed guide.
 Staffordshire Bull Terriers are classified as medium-breed dogs, which gives them a balanced aging curve compared to very small or giant breeds.

 Staffordshire Bull Terrier AgeLife StageWhat This Means for Owners